Farm Camp with Dunes Learning Center

 Historic Chellberg Farm is the backdrop for this camp where kids can interact with the animals, explore the forest, and play fun games to learn more about life on the farm.

 Please read this information thoroughly as it contains important information about camp.
-If you have further questions regarding your child’s stay, please contact the Dunes Learning Center office at 219-395-9555 or email Erin Crofton, Camp Director, at ecrofton@duneslearningcenter.org.
+If you have further questions regarding your child’s camp experience, please contact the Dunes Learning Center office at 219-395-9555 or email Erin Crofton, Camp Director, at ecrofton@duneslearningcenter.org.

 Checklists: Prior to Start of Camp